World Vision International: Programs

 It also addresses factors that perpetuate poverty by what it describes as promoting justice.
 It supports community awareness of the collective ability to address unjust practices and begin working for change.
 It claims to speak out on issues such as child labor, debt relief for poor nations, and the use of children as combatants in armed conflict.
 World Vision International has endorsed the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.
 It claims to foster opportunities to help reduce conflict levels and to contribute to the peaceful resolution of hostilities and reconciliation of disputes.

 World Vision encourages public awareness about the needs of others, the causes of poverty, and the nature of compassionate response.
 These efforts include collaboration with media and community participation in fundraising.
 In areas of the world that are considered too dangerous for news organizations to send their crews, World Vision's own videographers supply newscasters with footage of events from these areas.
 In its communications, the organization claims to uphold the dignity of children and families in presenting explanations of the causes and consequences of poverty, neglect, abuse and war.

+World Vision operates in Rwanda since 1994, following the 1994 Genocide against the Tutsi.
+In 2023, through 24 programs it helps 1.9 Million people all over the country.
+Between 2010 and 2017, World Vision Rwanda was averaging nearly US$35 million budget annually, said George Gitau, former country director.